sourcesync/seemap2003/README.md

 # Choose a mac-mini and login to the administrator account
 # Insert the thumb drive with the software backup
 # From the thumb drive, copy the "seemapld2023" workshop directory to the home folder
-# cd into the "admin" folder and run the "./setup.sh" script
+# run the "./install.sh" script
 # This will take a few minutes
 # It will indicate success at the end, otherwise consult the troubleshooting directions below